Welcome to the Waynesville School of Practical Nursing

 All students must meet the mandatory attendance of the Practical Nursing Program.
 All students must satisfactorily complete all aspects of the program.
 No advance placement in the program will be considered.

 Philosophy of the Practical Nursing SchoolThe Waynesville School of Practical Nursing derives its philosophy and purposes from the mission statement of the parent organization, Waynesville R-VI School District.
 Therefore, the Waynesville School of Practical Nursing faculty collectively accepts the obligation to community service, continuing education, academic excellence, and the provision of educational opportunities.The educational program is planned and organized to assist the student to reach his/her potential.
 Theory and practice are integrated to emphasize the relationships of facts, concepts, skills, and the mindset required in the performance of practical nursing.
 The program is based on the premise that each patient/resident is a unique individual who is worthy of being treated in a professional and holistic manner.The program begins with basic concepts in theory and practice, then advances to the more complex as the student progresses.
-The program also encourages the student to broaden his/her views and look to the future.The ultimate goal is to assist the student in gaining knowledge, skill, and the ability needed to acquire the type of employment or continuing education, as he/she desires.“I’ve wanted to be a nurse since high school.
+The program also encourages the student to broaden his/her views and look to the future.The ultimate goal is to assist the student in gaining knowledge, skill, and the ability needed to acquire the type of employment or continuing education, that he/she desires.“I’ve wanted to be a nurse since high school.
 I chose Waynesville school of practical nursing because it was close to home and is a fast-track course.
 With my husband being military and moving within the next year it was a perfect start to my nursing career.
 I enjoyed the fact that it was a seated course because I don’t do very well with online school.
 I work as a clinical coordinator of a dementia facility.
 I love putting the skills I’ve learned to work and making a difference in their physical and mental health.” - Monica, LPN, Class of 2020

 Program ObjectivesThe objectives of the practical nurse program are: